mentarch/reading-agent/README.md

 - Configurable schedule for retrievals and emails
 - Robust error handling and retry mechanisms for external services
 - Optimized for running on Python 3.13
+- **Article tracking to prevent duplicate processing and summaries**

 ## Setup and Installation